MarcAstner/CRAPy/PROGRESS_REPORT.md

 - Discussed cryptocurrencies and how they will takeover the world

 #### Marc:
+- got a screen and installed a hardware setup for the pi
-- tried flashing Raspberry Pi --> installations did not work(very frustrating)
+- tried flashing Raspberry Pi again --> installations did not work(very frustrating)
 - reflashed many more times

 #### Milan: